Susi Susanti

-Lucia Francisca "Susi" Susanti Haditono (王蓮香 (Wáng Liánxiāng, Ông Liân-hiang); born 11 February 1971) is an Indonesia retired badminton player.
+Lucia Francisca "Susi" Susanti Haditono (王蓮香 (Wáng Liánxiāng, Ông Liân-hiang); born 11 February 1971) is an Indonesian retired badminton player.
 Relatively small of stature, she combined quick and graceful movement with elegant shotmaking technique, and is regarded by many as one of the greatest women's singles players of all time.
-She is the first Indonesian Olympic gold medalist.
+She was the inaugural Olympic women's badminton champion and the first Indonesian Olympic gold medalist.

 Career

 Susanti won the women's singles gold medal at the 1992 Olympic Games in Barcelona, Spain and the bronze medal at the 1996 Olympic Games in Atlanta, United States.
-She retired from the world badminton circuit not long after her marriage to Alan Budikusuma (who had also won a badminton singles gold medal at the 1992 Summer Olympics) in February 1997.
-Susanti was the most dominant women's singles player in the first half of the 1990s, winning the All England Open in 1990, 1991, 1993 and 1994, the World Badminton Grand Prix Finals five times consecutively from 1990 to 1994 as well as in 1996, and the IBF World Championships in 1993.
+She retired from the world badminton circuit not long after her marriage, in February 1997, to Alan Budikusuma, who had also won a badminton singles gold medal at the 1992 Summer Olympics.
+Susanti was the most dominant women's singles player in the first half of the 1990s, winning the All England Open in 1990, 1991, 1993 and 1994, the World Badminton Grand Prix Finals five consecutive times from 1990 to 1994 as well as in 1996, and the IBF World Championships in 1993.
 She is the only female player to hold the Olympic, World Championship, and All-England singles titles simultaneously.
 She won the Japan Open three times and the Indonesian Open six times.
 She also won numerous Badminton Grand Prix series events and five Badminton World Cups.
 She led the Indonesian team to victory over perennial champion China in the 1994 and 1996 Uber Cup (women's world team) competitions.
 All of this came during a relatively strong period in women's international badminton.
 Her chief competitors early in her prime years were the Chinese players Tang Jiuhong and Huang Hua, and, later, China's Ye Zhaoying and the Korean Bang Soo-hyun.

 Susanti was inducted into the International Badminton Federation (IBF, currently BWF) Hall of Fame in May 2004, and received the Herbert Scheele Trophy in 2002.
 She lit the flame at the 2018 Asian Games opening ceremony.